4neesh/DevBlog/src/blogInProgress/099_learningAngular.md

 - used to build ui of angular
 - selector = tag name for it to be used elsewhere
 - includes imports for importing modules
-- decorator = metadata about component
+- decorator = metadata about component.
+Starts with an @.
+The selector is the name of the component as referenced from other components.
 - class = get data in and out of the component

 Decorator
 - decorator start with @
 - selector = tag name for the decorator
-- templateUrl = the location of where the component is found
+- templateUrl = the location of where the component html is found.
+It can be 'template' where html is the value within back-ticks.
 - it is metadata about the code

 Class
 - export means another module/file can import the functionality to the file
-- export class {className}
+- export class class-name{

+}

 Declarations
 - used to import certain components used by the parent component